Home > Students > Getting Started > Programs > Summer/Winter Faculty Led > Lehigh in Paris

 Paris with its distict cultural heritage offers a rich combination of the past and the modern.
 The program course offerings have been selected to take maximum advantage of the location within the heart of France.

 Students will be able to study the urban form of Paris developed during a century of change, as well as the most recent architecture in Paris and the metropolitan area.
 No previous training in architecture required.
-All Lehigh students are welcome to apply.
+All Lehigh students are welcome.

 Our residence at the Cite Universitaire (Swiss Pavilion) is located within this International Campus of Paris University and a short distance from the heart of historic Paris: